Portable Yoga: 3 Practices You Can Take on the Road

 Sit comfortably with your arms resting on your thighs, palms facing up.
 Take a few easy breaths as you settle in.

-Next, visualize your breath entering through both palms and moving up your arms to the center of your chest.
-As you exhale, imagine the breath moving upward and out through the crown of your head.
+Then picture inhaling through both palms, drawing the breath up both arms and to the center of your chest.
+This time as you exhale, imagine the breath moving upward and out through the crown of your head.
 Repeat this pattern for three to four more breaths.

 I hope you’ll adopt these calming “portable” breath practices and take them with you wherever you go.
 Happy trails!